More

 ➡ OneIdP evaluates session rules, conditions, and exceptions before approving access.

-➡ User gains seamless, secure access to all allowed apps with a single sign-on.
+➡ User gains seamless, secure access to all allowed apps using single sign-on.

 ➡ OneIdP enforces session policies like automatic logout or re-authentication as needed.